-Now that you have a plan for retirement, you have to figure out how much it will cost.
-For the most exact estimate, visit a financial planner.
-They will have the knowledge and software needed to give you a realistic number.
+If you haven’t saved enough up to this point in your life, it’s time to get serious.
+First, figure out how much retirement is likely to cost.
+For the best estimate, visit a financial planner.
+A planner will have the knowledge and software needed to give you a realistic number.

 If paying for a consultation with a planner isn’t in the budget, you can use an online calculator instead.
-MSN, AARP and CNN Money offer these tools, to name just a few.
+MSN and AARP offer these tools.
 Calculators can give you a rough estimate of how much you need to have saved for retirement, and it’s helpful to play around with the numbers.
-Of course, it’s up to you to consider how far your money will go — which will vary a lot depending on your lifestyle and whether you’re planning to retire in Bismarck or Bermuda.

-If you’re like most women, you’ve likely realized by now you won’t have enough money to make all your dreams come true, let alone get you through 20 years of retirement comfortably.
-So it’s time to make changes.
+Because many women haven’t saved enough, they likely won’t have enough money to make all their dreams come true, let alone get through 20 years of retirement comfortably.

 - Can you work longer to save more?

 - Can you delay the start of Social Security benefits?
-Remember, you get an 8 percent boost in your monthly benefit amount for every year you delay from your full retirement age until age 70.
+You get an 8% boost in your monthly benefit amount for every year you delay from your full retirement age until age 70.